AntonioCopete/AntonioCopete/README.md

 <h1 align="center">Hi 👋, I'm Antonio Copete</h1>
 <h3 align="center">I'm a passionate junior FullStack Web Developer.
-I am an easy-going person and I love to have the opportunity to share knowledge or points of view with colleagues.
+I am very easy-going and I love to have the opportunity to share knowledge or points of view with colleagues.
 I consider patience, empathy, respect and open-mindedness the most important values to work in a team</h3>

 <hr/>